Brianwu48/Esports-Social-Website/README.md

 -Uniform team registrations
 -Organize and centralize information

 Unfortunately due to time constraints, only half of these goals were achieved.
 The website is still in its beta stages.
+The website was briefly launched for demostration purposes.